manwestc/manwestc.github.io/_posts/2026-06-27-05-TINTO_REFINED_IGTD.md

   - IGTD
   - REFINED
   - TINTO
-description: "Comparative analysis of TINTO, REFINED and IGTD, three representative tabular data into synthetic image transformation methods available in TINTOlib for generating synthetic images from structured data."
+description: "Comparative analysis of TINTO, REFINED and IGTD, three representative tabular data into synthetic image transformation methods available in TINTOlib for generating synthetic images from tabular data."
 excerpt: "A practical and methodological comparison of TINTO, REFINED and IGTD for transforming tabular data into synthetic images and applying vision-based deep learning models."
 image: "/images/Blog/2026-06-27-05-same-sample-tinto-refined-igtd.png"
 header: